shellscape/jsx-email/docs/components/head.md

 <!--@include: @/include/header.md-->

 ::: tip
-This component is required for adding elements such as `<style>` and `meta` directly to the document
+This component is required VML in outlook compatibility for adding elements such as `<style>` and `meta` directly to the document
 :::

 <!--@include: @/include/install.md-->